pawl/Chinese-RFID-Access-Control-Library/README.md

 Main Features
 -----

-- Programmatically add and Remove users from the access control system
+- Programmatically add and remove users to/from the access control system
 - Convert the 10-digit format RFID numbers to comma format or vice versa

 Hardware Requirement